SummerOak/NetSword/README.md

   3. Before start the local part, You need to enable the socks5 proxy of system/browser:

       1) For users of Mac, this step can be skipped since netsword.sh will do it for you, or you can turn socks5 in System Preferences - NetWork - Advanced - Proxies;
-      2) For users of windows, you can't enable socks5 proxy in system settings, so you need a proxy extentions for your browser, such as [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) for Google Chrome and Firefox;
+      2) For users of windows, you can't enable socks5 proxy in system settings, so you need a proxy extentions for your browser, such as [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) for Google Chrome&Firefox;

   4. After enable socks5 proxy, run command "java -jar NetSword.jar c" to start the local;
   5. If you start up NetSword sucessfully, open a website you can view net requests in NetSword like below: